Gold Coast Beaches are renowned for being some of the best beaches in the entire world and not to be missed during your visit to Australia!

 #8 Kirra Beach

-Next up on this Gold Coast Beaches guide is Kirra Beach.
+Next up on this list is Kirra Beach.
 Located just 15-minutes south of Currumbin Beach, you can drive the coastal road that runs parallel with the ocean and you can find plenty of parking spaces when you arrive in Kirra.

 Kirra Beach is widely known across the globe in the surfing community as one of the best surf breaks in Australia, and the entire world.
 Only occasionally does Kirra show its true potential, but when it does, you’ll be in for a show!